Ghost (Gary Numan album)

-Ghost is a live album first released by British musician Gary Numan in 1988.
+Ghost is a live album released by British musician Gary Numan in 1988.
 It was recorded live at the Hammersmith Odeon in London on 25 and 26 September 1987 during Numan's Exhibition Tour (an 18-month concert tour that promoted the compilation album Exhibition).
-The original release was only available as a fan club mail order double LP.
+The original release was only available as a fan club, mail order double LP.
 It went on general release in the United Kingdom as a double CD in May 1992 before being released in the United States in 1999.

 Ghost features live versions of several songs from Numan's Strange Charm (1986), an album that had not been promoted with a live concert tour.

-Some Numa CD copies suffer from CD bronzing, though other copies (the discs are printed 'Mastered by Mayking') do not.
+Track listing

+All tracks written by Gary Numan.
+All timings are approximate and will vary slightly with different equipment.